wilsonism/geo200/syllabus.md

 ## I. Course Description

-Contemporary geographic concepts and theories are examined with emphasis on concepts within human geography.
+Introduces students to geographic perspectives, theories, research and professional opportunities.
+Applied quantitative and qualitative approaches to geographic research are reviewed and examples from current literature presented and discussed.

 ## II.
 Learning Objectives

-This course is designed to operate in tension with a disciplinary priority on *the history* of geographic thought.
-As such, weekly discussions will center on a single book, as an access point into the consistencies and contradictions in contemporary geographic debate.
-This course is designed to help students:
+This course is designed as an introduction to the discipline of geography for new majors, and as such will help students:
-* Engage in discussions about geographic scholarship,
+* Engage in discussions about the theories and concepts that have animated the field,
-* Trace geographic thought within recent geographic studies,
+* Trace the history of the discipline of geography,
-* Write critical and informed analyses of entire texts, and
+* Write responses to and reports on geographic scholarship, and
 * Practice independent research in order to situate geographic ideas.

 ## III.
 Format

-This course will be composed entirely of seminar discussions.
-These discussions may occur in-person or via Zoom.
+This course will be composed of lectures, discussions based on assigned readings, and student presentations.

 ## IV.
 Required Texts

-There are 12 required books for this course.
-Please plan ahead.
-Contact the instructor if you have difficulty accessing any book.
+There is no required text for this course.
+Assigned weekly readings will be made available via Canvas.

 ## V. Assignments, Activities, and Grading

 ### Assessment overview.

 Students will be assessed in this course using a variety of methods.
-Participation in and preparations for seminar are fundamental to successful completion of the course.
+Participation in and preparations for class discussions are fundamental to successful completion of the course.
 Assessment is distributed in the following ways, for a total of 100 points:
+* Midterm Exam (15 points)
-* Class participation and preparedness (40 points)
+* Final Exam (25 points)
-* Reaction paper 1 (15 points)
+* Weekly Reading Responses (25 points)
-* Reaction paper 2 (15 points)
+* Literature Reviews (20 points)
-* Final paper (30 points)
+* Book Review and Presentation (15 points)

 Final grades will be based on a standard scale, i.e., A=90-100%; B=80-89%; C=70-79%; D=60-69%; E=less than 60%.
 Grades for all assignments will be available via the University of Kentucky Canvas system (http://uk.instructure.com).

-### Class participation and preparedness.
+### Midterm and final exams.

-Each week, students will be asked to volunteer to lead our discussions, and these students will coordinate their plans with the instructor.
-We will use the Canvas discussion board to share questions and resources.
-Schedule extended time to read the weekly assigned books.
-Prepare your contributions to our seminars in the form of questions and clarifications, ruminations on selected passages, and select additional material to share in the course of our discussions.
-This is a rare commons that marks the beginning of your graduate study.
-Therefore, **everyone should contribute to seminar discussions**.
-If you find this to be difficult, please schedule time to speak with the instructor.

-### Reaction papers.

-There are two reaction papers.
-These papers should be around five pages, double-spaced, and focus on a single book.
-Each paper should address the following questions:
-1. What is the argument of the book?
-(How might you summarize the book?
-How might this book relate to other readings in previous weeks?)
-2. What evidence is provided to support the argument?
-(How is the argument constructed?
-What problem does the book seek to address?)
-3. What are the limits to the argument?
-4. What are the strengths of the argument?
-5. What is the significance of this book (as a book)?
+There are two exams: one at midterm and one final exam which will be comprehensive.
+Both will be held online via Canvas and students are encouraged to use their notes and readings.

+### Weekly reading responses.

+Each week that there is an assigned reading, students will be asked to write a reading response, on Canvas.
+These will be used to gauge a student's depth of understanding, to formulate exam questions, and to determine the course of the discussion.
+Each response must include:
+1. two points drawn from the reading(s) that require clarification or elaboration, and
+2. two direct quotes from the reading(s) that can serve to provoke further discussion.

-### Final paper.
+### Literature reviews.

 The final paper must be submitted by the scheduled due date for full-credit.
 The paper should be around 15 pages (no more than 20 pages), double-spaced, and examine a single book from the seminar in greater detail, using additional, supplementary reading.
 A 250-word abstract will be due in advance that will be shared with the entire class.